erich666/chex_latex/README.md

 		To be sure, you can test your title at https://capitalizemytitle.com/ Sentence ending in the capital letters GPU should have a '\@.' for spacing, on line 2 in testfile.tex.
 	SERIOUS: For formal writing, no contractions: ''ll' to ' will' on line 2 in testfile.tex.
+		If you do not want to test for formal usage, put '-f' in the command line.
 	tip: consider removing or replacing 'very' on line 2 in testfile.tex.
 		'very' tends to weaken a sentence.
 Try substitutes: https://www.grammarcheck.net/very/
 	\cite needs a tilde ~\cite before citation to avoid separation, on line 3 in testfile.tex.